 Local land offices forwarded the paperwork to the General Land Office in Washington, DC, along with a final certificate of eligibility.
 The case file was examined, and valid claims were granted patent to the land free and clear, except for a small registration fee.
 Title could also be acquired after a 6-month residency and trivial improvements, provided the claimant paid the government $1.25 per acre.
 After the Civil War, Union soldiers could deduct the time they served from the residency requirements.

-Some land speculators took advantage of a legislative loophole caused when those drafting the law's language failed to specify whether the 12-by-14 dwelling was to be built in feet or inches.
+Some land speculators took advantage of legislative loopholes.
 Others hired phony claimants or bought abandoned land.
 The General Land Office was underfunded and unable to hire a sufficient number investigators for its widely scattered local offices.
 As a result, overworked and underpaid investigators were often susceptible to bribery.